 I’ve previously described the importance of nailing your customer’s problem as the initial battle.
 But it’s about way more than just getting their attention.
-When you can describe your customer’s problems clearly and succinctly — even better than they can, there is an automatic transference where they believe you also have the solution for them.
-This is what Jay Abraham calls the “Strategy of Preeminence”.
-This same phenomenon is also at work at the doctor’s office where after correctly diagnosing you, you are more open to the prescription.
+When you can describe your customer’s problems clearly and succinctly — even better than they can, there is an automatic transference where they believe you also have the solution.
+This is what Jay Abraham calls the “Strategy of Preeminence.”
+This same phenomenon is also at work at the doctor’s office, where you are more open to the prescription after correctly diagnosing you.

 But getting to this stage requires a deep understanding of your customers.
-In my book, Running Lean, I advocate for using customer problem interviews and observation techniques for this but I have recently been experimenting with another approach called jobs-to-be-done.
-Clayton Christensen briefly describes this framework in his book “The Innovator’s Solution” which is where I first read about it.
+In my book, Running Lean, I advocate using customer problem interviews and observation techniques for this, but I have recently been experimenting with another approach called jobs-to-be-done.
+Clayton Christensen briefly describes this framework in his book “The Innovator’s Solution, " where I first read about it.

 The basic premise is that people hire products to get a job done.
 If you can uncover the job, it puts you in the right context for creating a solution.

 Sounds basic.
 But it can lead to some interesting and counter-intuitive insights.

 Clay and his team were hired to help a major food brand build a “better” milkshake.
 The company assumed they were competing against other milkshakes and had already changed up the product many times with no measurable results.
 Through the jobs framework, they uncovered the real reason people were buying milkshakes, which made the axes of product improvement obvious and drove more sales.

 If you haven’t heard or seen this video on the “Milkshake Study,” check it out below: